Approximate Tree Decompositions of Planar Graphs in Linear Time: Connection between Coast Separators and Pseudo Shortcuts

-\begin{proof} By the definition of $\mathrm{ext}(C,\tht{\mathcal{S}})$ the assertion of the lemma holds if $v$ is not contained in $C$. \fk{It remains to consider the case \y{that} $v$ is in $C$.} The definition of an $(\tht{\mathcal{S}},\varphi)$-component implies that $v\in X$ for some crest separator $X\in\tht{\mathcal{S}}$.
-Let $u$ be the vertex of largest \thy{height} contained in $C$ such that the down path $P$ of $u$ contains $v$ and such that the subpath from $u$ to $v$ of $P$ is contained in $C$.
-If there is a top edge $\{u,u'\}$ for some vertex $u'$ part of $C$, then $v$ is part of a crest separator with a top edge in $C$.
-Otherwise, $u$ is on the boundary of $C$, i.e., $u$ is incident to two boundary edges $e_1$ and $e_2$ of $C$. \y{As boundary edges they must be} either down edges or top edges.
-No endpoint of $e_1$ and $e_2$ is higher than $u$ since, otherwise, \y{we} have chosen $u$ in the wrong way.
-Thus, only one edge of $\{e_1,e_2\}$ can be a down edge and the other is a top edge. \y{This is a contradiction since we are in the case with no top edge $\{u,u'\}$ being part of $C$.} \end{proof}
+\begin{proof} By the definition of~$\mathrm{ext}(C,\mathcal{S})$ the lemma holds if $v$ is not contained in $C$.
+It remains to consider the case that $v$ is in $C$.
+The definition of an $(\mathcal{S},\varphi)$-component implies that $v$ is a vertex of a crest separator in $\mathcal{S}$.
+We define the {\em boundary} of~$C$ to be the graph that consists of the vertices and edges of~$C$ that are incident to a face~$f$ of~$\varphi|_C$ such that $f$ is not a face of $\varphi$.
+(Roughly speaking, $f$ is the union of several faces of~$\varphi$.)